SocionCo/Socion/README.md

 Then open the .xcodeproj file in xCode and launch the simulator.

 ## Technologies
-Socion uses currently uses SwiftUI on the front end, and Swift and FireBase on the backend.
+Socion currently uses SwiftUI on the front end, and Swift and FireBase on the backend.